christian-schlichtherle/bali-di-java/README.md

     the abstract method <code>Callable&lt;Date&gt; clock()</code> without knowing the implementation class.
     The same is true for the method <code>Date date()</code>.
 <dt>Factory Method
-<dd>The class <code>GenericClockApp$</code> implements these factory methods to create, and in case of
+<dd>The interface <code>GenericClockApp$</code> implements these factory methods to create the singleton clock and the
-    <code>Callable&lt;Date&gt; clock()</code> also cache, the singleton clock and its current time.
+    current time.
-    The class is abstract and provides a static method constructor in order to control its instantiation and inhibit the uncontrolled proliferation of its type while still allowing for subclassing - the latter feature is required for advanced scenarios like modular apps.
+    The interface provides the static method constructor named <code>new$()</code> to control its instantiation and inhibit the uncontrolled proliferation of its type while still allowing to extend/implement the module interface, which is required for advanced scenarios like multi-module applications.
 <dt>Template Method
 <dd>The interface <code>Callable&lt;T&gt;</code> defines the template method <code>T call() throws Exception</code> to
     return a completely generic instance <code>T</code>, whereby it may terminate with an exception instead of a result.
 <dt>Mediator
-<dd>The inner class <code>Callable$1</code> holds an implicit reference to its enclosing class
+<dd>The anonymous inner class <code>Callable$1</code> holds an implicit reference to its enclosing module interface
     <code>GenericClockApp$</code>.
-    It uses this reference to obtain the current Date when calling its method <code>Date call() throws Exception</code>.
+    It uses this reference to obtain the current Date by calling the method <code>Date call()</code> in the module interface.
 </dl>

 If there were more dependencies, these patterns would be repeatedly applied to the abstract methods of these types.